how to avoid stress when buying a car

 Know What You Want Before You Go Into The Dealership

-The easiest way to take the stress out of buying a car is to do a lot of research before you ever hit a dealership.
-If you know exactly what you want and need out of a car, resources like Auto Trader and Consumer Reports will help you to determine which vehicles are likely to be a good fit, so you can focus all of your attention on them and lower your stress significantly.
+The easiest way to reduce the stress of buying a car is to do a lot of research before you ever hit a dealership.
+If you know exactly what you want and need out of a car, resources like Auto Trader and Consumer Reports will help you determine which vehicles are likely to be a good fit.
+This will allow you to focus all of your attention on them and lower your stress significantly.

 Work Out A Firm Budget And Stick To It